…lots of which are also B&B's and holidays lets.

 There are a number of publicly visitable oast house museums.

-After the decline of the hop industry, hundreds, even thousands of oast houses were demolished.
-Particularly after the 2nd world war, numerous buildings were demolished to make way for new farm buildings, housing estates, or returning to farm land.
+After the decline of the hop industry, many hundreds of oast houses were demolished.
+Particularly after the 2nd world war, numerous buildings were demolished to make way for new farm buildings, housing estates, or returned the land to farm land.

 The occasional oast house is still being demolished, but most are now valuable assets.